 “Having a good launch plan in place is really important,” Greene said.

-This year, she’s paying it forward.
-Greene will help lead a workshop about creating a memorable launch at Summit, on Oct.
-16 and 17 in San Francisco.
-She’ll share experiences from the rollout of TruGreen’s platform, which is called Green Room and designed to keep employees informed.
+This year, she paid it forward.
+Greene helped lead a workshop about creating a memorable launch at the recent 2019 Summit.
+She shared experiences from the rollout of TruGreen’s platform, which is called Green Room and designed to keep employees more informed.

 In the first six months, Memphis-based TruGreen has seen about 3,200 employees register for the platform.
 That’s a massive accomplishment for a dispersed, on-the-go workforce that’s spread throughout more than 270 branches across the U.S. and Canada.

 “TruGreen has a great program that people can learn from,” said Donna Graham, a Customer Success Executive at Dynamic Signal.
 “Kelly has been successful in making Green Room part of the company zeitgeist, and not just a platform containing content.
 Kelly is super-knowledgeable and confident, and yet also open to new ideas and not being afraid to run with them.”

 The company was trying to solve a common, top-down communication challenge.
 It needed to reach all employees with the information they want and need to do their jobs better.
 The size of the workforce fluctuates and hits a peak of around 15,000 associates during the summer months.
 About 70 percent are deskless workers who don’t have a company email address and are out in the field, transforming the yards of customers into lush, emerald lawns.

 “We wanted to reach associates where they are – on their tablets and smartphones,” Greene said.
 “They’re not sitting at computers every day.
 Previously, regional directors relayed information to the general managers at each location, who in turn had to relay it to their specialists.
 It was almost like a game of telephone.
 People either weren’t getting the correct message, or they were getting just bits and pieces.
 They weren’t accurately informed of what was happening company-wide.”